dylanjcurran/ML-for-Big-Pharma-Stock/README.md

 > **Tip**: to change the ticker list or date windows, edit the `companies` list or `START_DATE` / `END_DATE` constants at the top of each script.

+##Execution

+- Use `Make_Train_and_Test` files to create training data in .csv format.
+Data files used in project has names along the lines of `Training.csv`.
+- Scripts like `Random_Forest.py` use the prior created .csv file to train a model with the specified title.
+- Files like `Inputs.py`, `Outputs.py`, `One_Window.py` are auxillary scripts used by the `Make_Train_and_Test` scripts.
+You can ignore them.

 ## Project Structure

 ```text